benjo121ben/Discord-Bot-DnD-BitD/README.md

 ---

-## How it works
+## How to install

-The bot **auto saves** all changes inside dedicated save files inside the *./saves* folder, so it is not required for you to run any sort of save command.
-The saves folder and according file is created when you add your first character.
-Save files are saved in the standardized json format, which makes the data easily transferable.
+This is a step by step process of how you can run the bot on your own pc.
+I've tried to make it as detailed as possible to enable users that have no programming experience.

 ### Setup
 1. All discord bots require a unique BOT-Token, which you get when you create a Discord bot on the [Discord Developer Website][discord_dev].
 2. Once you are logged in, create a `new Application`
 3. Within the application, enter the `Bot` tab and choose `Add Bot`
 4. Still in the `Bot` tab under the bot's username is your bot's token.
-Copy that token and store it safely.
+Copy that token and store it safely for later.
+We will use it in the [.ENV](#####.ENV) process.
 Keep this token secret, do not publish this token anywhere.
 It can be misused by malicious third parties.
-5. Install python and the necessary packages outlined in requirements.txt
+5. Download the discord bot as a zip file using the green source button at the top and unzip it into a folder somewhere
+6. Install the python programming language from the [official python website][python] or by other means.
+I can confirm that it works on python 3.10 but do not know if it is compatible with later versions
+7. open cmd on windows, or a terminal on linux and navigate into the bot's folder (use the command `cd _insert folder path here_`, on windows you might have to use `cd /D _insert folder path here_`)
+8. install the packages outlined in requirements.txt by using the command `pip install -r requirements.txt`.
+If this step fails, you might not have installed python correctly.
+Make sure it is added to your PATH variable during the install process
-6. Continue the .ENV process outlined below
+9. **Important**: Configure the .ENV process outlined below, otherwise the bot will not start
+10. Generate an invite link following the instructions outlined below in [Permissions](####permissions) and invite the bot to your discord server

+**Once you have gone through these steps, run the command `python main.py` still inside cmd or your linuix terminal to start the bot.** On windows you might be able to just double click the main.py file inside the folder

 ##### .ENV